-Due to heavy lorry traffic, the stainless steel horseshoe has been twisted off the bronze tondo at Maxwellton cross, we are appealing to your readers to help us locate it.
+Due to heavy lorry traffic, the stainless steel horseshoe has been twisted off the bronze tondo at Maxwellton cross, we are appealing to your readers, in addition to the readers at this website to help us locate it.
 We are offering a £50 reward and a Glen Cinema DVD for its return.
 The S/S Horseshoe cost £375 to manufacture it is this expensive as normally horseshoes are made of cheaper iron or aluminium.

 Our Colleagues in the roads department of the council have deduced that the torque exerted when a heavy lorry is turning from George Street into Maxwellton street is responsible for the loss.